MicrosoftDocs/OData-docs/Odata-docs/client/v7/batch-operations.md

 OData Client for .NET doesn't support sending both query and change in one batch request.

-There are 2 methods of invoking batch operations in odata client:
+There are 2 ways of invoking batch operations in odata client:
 1. Batch Query
 2. Batch Modification